-Secondly, every believer has a gift.
+Every believer has a gift.
 Notice that "the manifestation of the Spirit is given to each one."
-Every believer has a gift.
-You, if you are a child of God, have a gift.
+If you are a child of God, you have a gift.
 The Spirit of God has given you a gift and you are to exercise it.